mpv-player/mpv/DOCS/man/en/options.rst

     ``--video-zoom`` option is set to a value other than ``1``, scaling is enabled, but the video isn't automatically scaled to the window size.)

+    The video and monitor aspects aspect will be ignored.
+Aspect correction would require to scale the video in the X or Y direction, but this option disables scaling, disabling all aspect correction.

     Note that the scaler algorithm may still be used, even if the video isn't scaled.
 For example, this can influence chroma conversion.